eguomin/diSPIMFusion/README.md

 - Deskewing: optionally for stage-scan data.
 - ROI cropping: to make the images initially aligned and/or more compact to save processing time and storage.
 - Maximum intensity projection (MIP).
-- 3D orentation: SPIMB image rotation and interpolation.
+- 3D orientation: SPIMB image rotation and interpolation.

 This works within Fiji that has ImageJ version 1.48c or later, on a PC with Windows 7 or 10 OS.
 Tested environment: Fiji(Life-Line version, 2013 July 15), Windows 7 and 10.